Best Ultralight Sleeping Bags of 2025

 What is the difference between a sleeping bag and a quilt?
 Should I get a sleeping bag or a quilt?

 The main difference is that sleeping bags fully encapsulate you, whereas quilts are open underneath your body.
-Choose a sleeping bag like the Feathered Friends Tanager 20 CFL Sleeping Bag if you want it to move with you when you toss and turn.
+Choose a sleeping bag like the Western Mountaineering HighLite if you want it to move with you when you toss and turn.
 Choose a quilt like the Katabatic Gear Alsek 22F Quilt if you want it to remain fixed to your sleeping pad as your body spins inside of it.

 Quilts save weight by losing the zipper and the material that would normally be underneath the body.
-They also are adjustable in width, widening for comfort and snugging in close for thermal efficiency.
+They are also adjustable in width, widening for comfort and snuggling close for thermal efficiency.
 This adjustability also means that a single quilt could fit a range of body shapes and sizes.

 One downside of quilts is that they can suffer from drafts.
-The cordage or webbing used to affix them to your sleeping pad can be a pain to fiddle with, especially when you’re tired and cold.
+The cordage or webbing used to attach them to your sleeping pad can be a pain to fiddle with, especially when you’re tired and cold.
+The clips on the Outdoor Vitals StormLoft Down TopQuilt 15 had durability issues, but we could tuck the quilt underneath us and stay warm.

-For those reasons, we recommend sleeping bags for those who don’t want to put much thought into setting up their sleep system.
+We recommend sleeping bags for those who don’t want to spend much time setting up their sleep system.
 You just get in it and pass out.
 Quilts have a bit of a learning curve.

 I sleep cold at night.
 Which sleeping bag should I get?